 Our proof of Theorem \ref{thm:stronger_main} relies on the following lemma: \begin{lemma} Let $\sigma$ be an irrep of $B_n$.
 Then the restriction $\Res^{B_n}_{S_n} \sigma$ contains a copy of the trivial irrep of $S_n$ if and only if $\sigma$ corresponds to the pair $([n-i],[i])$ for some $0\leq i \leq n$. \end{lemma} \begin{proof} By Frobenius reciprocity, the $B_n$--irreps whose restriction to $S_n$ contains the trivial $S_n$--irrep are exactly those which appear in the decomposition of $\Ind_{S_n}^{B_n}1_{S_n}$ to $B_n$--irreps.
 The latter representation is the coset representation $\R[B_n/S_n]$.
 As $B_n= N_n S_n$, the elements of $N_n$ form a complete set of representatives of $B_n/S_n$.
 We shall prove that the irreducible components of the coset representation are exactly the irreps $([n-i],[i])$ for $0\leq i \leq n$ by constructing an explicit isomorphism

 Our map will be defined by

 As a map between vector spaces, $\phi$ is nothing but the Fourier transform in $N_n$, therefore it is an isomorphism.
 Let us verify that this is also a map of $B_n$--representations.
+We shall denote by $\oplus$ the symmetric difference operation between sets.
 For any $A\subseteq\{1,\dots,n\}$, we have

 Also, for $\pi\in S_n$, we get

 \end{proof}